 top of page

-1. User tactile preference study
+1. User tactile preference

 2. Bio-signal-based emotion recognition

-3. EEG analysis according to ASMR
+3. EEG-based analysis according to ASMR

 5. Brain-Brain Interface (BBI)

-• User tactile preference study
+- User tactile preference

 • It is known that the feeling of touch (preference) when using a product has a great influence on purchase intention, but it was difficult to objectively evaluate the existing survey method because it has many biases.
 In this lab, we developed a haptic interface that generates various touches (Dr. Rae-Hyun Kim possesses the relevant original technology), and using this, we analyzed the correlation between the user's tactile preference and the corresponding EEG.
 (IEEE ACCESS, 2018)